espressomd/espresso/doc/sphinx/inter.rst

 This bond implements **thermalized cold drude oszillators** and can be used to simulate polarizable particles.
-The basic idea is to add a 'charge-on-a-spring' (Drude charge) to a particle (Drude core) that mimics an electron cloud and can be elongated to create a dynamically inducible dipole.
+The basic idea is to add a 'charge-on-a-spring' (Drude charge) to a particle (Drude core) that mimics an electron cloud which can be elongated to create a dynamically inducible dipole.
 The energetic minimum of the Drude charge can be obtained self-consistently, which requires several iterations of the system's electrostatics and is usually considered computational expensive.
-In the thermalized cold Drude oszillators, the distance between Drude charge and core is coupled to a thermostat so that it fluctuates around the SCF solution.
+However, with thermalized cold Drude oszillators, the distance between Drude charge and core is coupled to a thermostat so that it fluctuates around the SCF solution.
 This thermostat is kept at a low temperature compared to the global temperature to minimize the heat flow into the system.
-A second thermostat is applied on the centre of mass of the Drude charge + core system.
-The downside of this approach is that usually a smaller time step has to be used to get stable behaviour for the spring.
+A second thermostat is applied on the centre of mass of the Drude charge + core system to maintain the global temperature.
+The downside of this approach is that usually a smaller time step has to be used to resolve the high frequency oscillations of the spring to get a stable system.

 In |es|, the *Drude bond* takes care of the harmonic bond and the thermalization of the Drude complex.
-Therefore, the particles have to be excluded from the global thermostating.
+The system-wide thermostat has to be applied to the centre of mass and not to the core particle directly.
+Therefore, the particles have to be excluded from global thermostating.
 With ``LANGEVIN_PER_PARTICLE`` enabled, we set the temperature and friction coefficient of the Drude complex to zero, which allows to still use a global Langevin thermostat for non-polarizable particles.
 Additionally, the short-range electrostatic interaction between Drude charge and core is subtracted by the *Drude bond*.

 A Drude bond is configured with::

     from espressomd.interactions import DrudeBond
-    db = DrudeBond(temp_com = <float>, gamma_com = <float>, temp_drude = <float>, gamma_drude = <float>, k = <float>, r_cut = <float>)
+    drude_bond = DrudeBond(temp_com = <float>, gamma_com = <float>, temp_drude = <float>, gamma_drude = <float>, k = <float>, r_cut = <float>)
+    system.bonded_inter.add(drude_bond)

 The parameters are: